Beliavsky/Fortran-code-on-GitHub/README.md

 [RXMD](https://github.com/USCCACS/RXMD): simulates large-scale Reactive Force Field molecular dynamics (MD) simulations on from commodity laptops to high-end supercomputing platforms, from USCCACS. rxmd has been used in a various class of material studies, such as shock-induced chemical reactions, stress corrosion cracking, underwater bubble collapse, fracture of self-healing ceramics and oxidation of nanoparticles.

+[Structure_factor_FFT](https://github.com/jmcdaniel43/Structure_factor_FFT): computes structure factors using the particle mesh Ewald approach, by Jesse Gatten McDaniel.
+Either the electron density structure factor can be computed for X-ray scattering (uses form factors), or the total charge density can be computed (uses input force field charges) to evaluate sum rules

 ## Neural Networks and Machine Learning
 [autofit](https://github.com/Auto-Mech/autofit): fit permutationally invariant polynomials (PIPs), by Auto-Mech